 DIRECTORS RESPONSIBILITY STATEMENT

-(a) in the preparation of the annual accounts for the year ended 31st March 2018 theapplicable accounting standards have been followed along with the properexplanations relating to material departure if any.
+a. in the preparation of the annual accounts for the year ended 31st March2021 the applicable accounting standards have been followed along with the properexplanations relating to material departure if any.

-(b) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company for the year ended 31st March 2018 and ofthe profit and loss of the Company for that period;
+b. the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company for the year ended 31st March2021 and of the profit and loss of the Company for that period;

 AUDITORS AND AUDIT REPORT

-The Cost Audit Report for the year ended 31st March 2017 does not contain anyqualification reservation or adverse remarks.
+The Cost Audit Report for the year ended 31st March 2020does not contain any qualification reservation or adverse remarks.